Official iPhone XS and Apple Watch 4 images leak ahead of Apple event

 Only hours after Apple announced its September 12 media event, a leak of official images and details at 9to5Mac has confirmed the naming conventions and looks for Apple’s flagship iPhones: the 5.8-inch and 6.5-inch iPhone XS.
 Another leak has confirmed a larger-screened, redesigned Apple Watch Series 4, which similarly has been rumored for months.

-As previously reported, the sequel to the iPhone X will indeed carry the iPhone XS name, and apparently drop the “Plus” descriptor for the larger model.
+As previously reported, the sequel to the iPhone X will indeed carry the iPhone XS name, and will apparently drop the “Plus” descriptor for the larger model.
 Moreover, a leaked image confirms a new gold color for the flagship iPhone, which previously was available solely in black/space gray and white/silver versions.

 Each version of the iPhone XS is expected to include an OLED screen, a dual-lensed rear camera, and an Apple A12 processor that’s faster and more power efficient than the A11 inside last year’s iPhone X. While the smaller iPhone XS will look virtually identical to the iPhone X, the larger one will include a 6.5-inch screen — the largest yet on an iPhone — with the ability to split into two panes when used in widescreen orientation.